-If you haven’t started making your own hummus at home, you’re totally missing out.
-It takes about five minutes, you can adjust the taste to be juuuuuust the way you like it, and you can make a different flavor every week so that it never gets old!
+If you haven’t started making your own homemade hummus, you’re totally missing out.
+It only takes about five minutes, you can adjust the taste to be juuuuuust the way you like it, and you can make a different flavor every week so that it never gets old!
 I promise, once you make your first batch of homemade hummus, you’ll never go back to store bought.

 Homemade Hummus (four flavors)